-A student’s journey through college can come with a lot of expenses.
-That’s why students are allowed to access refund checks to pay for some of these expenses.
-As a result, getting hands on a loan refund check becomes very important for many students as the semester begins.
-Here are some things you should know about when it comes to getting a refund check.
+A student’s journey through college comes with a lot of expenses.
+That’s why students can access refund checks to pay for some expenses.
+As a result, having a loan refund check becomes very important for many students as the semester begins.
+Here are some important factors you should know about regarding a student loan refund check.

-A refund from a college is a result of having more total funding on your account than the actual balance due.
-Funding on your account comes from a combination of sources including, financial aid, scholarships, student loans, and cash payments.
+A refund from a college is the result of having more total funding on your account than the actual balance due.
+Funding on your account comes from a combination of sources including, financial aid, scholarships, student loans, cash payments and other miscellaneous payments.

 Getting a student loan refund check follows specific steps:

-First: The office of financial aid must award all of the student’s financial aid including federal and private student loans.
-While awarding this funding, it is the financial aid department’s responsibility to make sure they meet the federal regulations for the cost of attendance.
+First: The office of financial aid must award all of the student’s financial aid, including federal and private student loans.
+In addition, it is the financial aid department’s responsibility to make sure they meet the federal regulations for the cost of attendance.
 A normal cost of attendance for college includes the cost of tuition, room and board, transportation, books and miscellaneous expenses.
 When added together, the cost of attendance is always greater than the actual charges on the tuition statement.
-The cost of attendance is established as a maximum amount of total funding that can pay to a student account during any academic period, and is meant to prevent students from borrowing far more than they actually need for reasonable living expenses.
+The cost of attendance is established as a maximum amount of total funding in a student account during any academic period and is meant to prevent students from borrowing more than they need for reasonable living expenses.

-Second: The student must make sure they complete all required paperwork for their financial aid to pay correctly.
-This includes the award letter, any loan promissory notes required, and any financial aid verification documentation if required.
-If you are trying to secure your refund check, but are still missing key documents, the refund check will not be released to you.
+Second: The student must complete all required paperwork for their financial aid to pay correctly.
+Some required documents include your award letter, any required loan promissory notes or financial aid verification documentation.
+If key documents are missing, the refund check will not be released to you.

-Third: For most students looking to get a refund check, there is a supplemental student loan that must first pay to the account.
+Third: For most students, there is a supplemental student loan that must be paid first before accessing the refund check.
 When regular financial aid is not enough to cover the entire bill, students turn to an alternative loan or a parent plus loan to cover it.
-Many times the refund check can only be made available after this additional loan pays out.
-There is a specific procedure followed to make this happen.
+There is a specific procedure followed to make this happen:

 - The student successfully applies for the additional loan by completing the application correctly.
 They are approved.